Mostefa Bouchachi: Political background

 Mostefa Bouchachi joined the Socialist Forces Front (FFS) in 1979 ..
 He was appointed to the position of Ministry of Justice and served from 2010 to 2012.

 In the 1990s, he joined the Algerian League for the Defense of Human Rights (LADDH), which he chaired from 2007 to 2012.

 During the 2012 Algerian legislative election Mostefa Bouchachi was elected as FFS deputy for the People's National Assembly (APN) in the Algiers Province.

 He resigned from his mandate as deputy in March 2014 to be replaced by Mohammed Nabbous.

 In 2019, during the mass demonstrations of 2019–2020 Algerian protests which notably led to the resignation of President Abdelaziz Bouteflika—in power since 1999—and which continued to demand the establishment of a democratic transition, Mostefa Bouchachi became a leading figure in the movement.

 On December 10, 19 personalities, including former Minister of Foreign Affairs Ahmed Taleb Ibrahimi Bouchachi, former Minister of Education Ali Benmohamed, former Minister of Culture, Abdelaziz Rahabi, lawyer Ali Yahia Abdennour, former head of government Ahmed Benbitour, sociologist Abdelghani Badi, as well as academics Nacer Djabi and Louisa Ait Hamadouche, called not to prevent those who wanted to vote during the Algerian presidential election of 2019.

-WikiLeaks and Bouchachi

-Mostefa Bouchachi's name was mentioned in six (6) WikiLeaks cables, all confidential.
-These are communications exchanged between the ambassador and the political officers of the American embassy in Algiers and the American administration, in which the political officers report the opinions and statements of Mostefa Bouchachi concerning the political situation and the rights of the man in Algeria.
-For translations and comments, see the book Who are these self-proclaimed tenors of the Algerian Hirak? by Bensaada Ahmed.

-For translations and comments, see the book "Who are these self-proclaimed tenors of the Algerian Hirak?" by Bensaada Ahmed.